N-20DC Nylon Hybrid Classical Style Guitar

 Six nylon strings create less tension and pull, thus internal bracing and soundboard woods are layed out and cut different.
 Otherwise the top soundboard cannot vibrate properly, and the tone and volume will not be good.

 Some of the designs of a traditional "classical" guitar are easier to play, and the tone is soft and warm.

-Thus some of the major guitar manufacturers started making what was named a "crossover" or "nylon hybrid" guitar.
+Thus some of the major guitar manufacturers started making what was named a "crossover" or "nylon hybrid" guitars.
 They were modifications of both a classical nylon string guitar and a steel string guitar.
 What resulted was a combination of the two.
-We liked the idea and decided a few years ago to begin research and prototypes of our N-30DC Nylon Hybrid Guitar.
+We liked the idea and decided a few years ago to begin research and prototypes of our own Nylon Hybrid Guitar.

 However, we wanted a steel string guitar with the playability of a nylon string guitar.
 This included the ease and tonal warmth of nylon strings.
 We took some ideas from what was already on the market, and came up with our own.

 Let's take a look at the design of a traditional classical guitar.
 Normally it's 15" or 381mm wide at the lower bout.
 Usually we find that the body is not a cutaway, and most expensive classical guitars are made of rosewood with a spruce top (though Cedar is becoming acceptable).
 It has a flat fingerboard, a 2 inch (48mm) wide nut, and a slotted headstock.